Xtended99/PassWordGenerator/README.md

   Here is a quick synopsis on what is included in this README

-  I.   The goal for PassWord Generator acomplishes.
+  I.  [click on this link](#goal) The goal for PassWord Generator acomplishes.
-  I.   High level insturctions on how to use the tool.
+  I.  [click on this link](#highlevel) High level insturctions on how to use the tool.
-  II.
-Pictures of each screen accompanied by a caption below each image.
+  II. [click on this link](#pictures) Pictures of each screen accompanied by a caption below each image.

 [click on this link](#my-multi-word-header)